ChristopherRC/www.ccadb.org/cas/incident-report.md

 Minimally, a failure to meet the commitments described in any of the following policies is considered an incident:
 - A CA Owner's own policies (e.g., CP, CPS, or combined CP/CPS);
-- The corresponding set of CA/Browser Forum Baseline Requirements;
+- Applicable requirements promulgated by the CA/Browser Forum;
 - The CCADB Policy; or
 - Any applicable Root Store Operator policy.